Xinjiang - China 2026-07-02 Thursday 42.32N, 86.39E

 Guidelines

-1. The government and relevant departments implement measures to prevent snow disasters and frost damage in accordance with their duties;
+1. Relevant departments and units implement safeguard measures for heatstroke prevention and cooling in accordance with their duties;

 Description